 One witty plant-based dieter put it this way:

-“if it walks, flies, crawls, swims, hops, slithers, jumps, has eyes, a
+“if it walks, flies crawls, swims, hops, slithers, jumps, has eyes, a mom and a dad, then don’t eat it!”

 It’s true that because a plant-based diet also eliminates animal by-products, many people assume it to be the same thing as the vegan diet.
 But this is not always the case.